-1.046 New York Readers on Their Plans for a Pandemic Summer
+1,046 New York Readers on Their Plans for a Pandemic Summer

 With the arrival of Memorial Day Weekend, New York City beaches remained closed, with Mayor de Blasio promising “hundreds of officers” along the shoreline to enforce his orders.
 But Long Island and the suburbs north of the city could be reopening as soon next week, Governor Cuomo announced on Friday.
 Meanwhile, in Washington, President Trump declared houses of worship to be essential services, and called for governors to open them across the country.
 Here’s how 1,046 New York readers were doing this week — and how they’re thinking about the summer ahead.
-(Note: Graphs show week-over-week responses, all other results are from week eleven only.)
+(Note: Graphs show week-over-week responses, all other results are from week 11 only.)

 How would you describe your emotional state right now?